EmmaHkw/Pathos-and-the-Pandemic/README.md

-# Pathos-and-the-Pandemic
-The Spread of Misinformation Along With COVID-19

 # CSC110 Final Project: Pathos and the Pandemic — The Spread of Misinformation Along With COVID-19

 ## Bryson Lo, Helena Sabina Glowacki, Emma King Wai Ho, Chin Chin Jim